 If you are undecided about which therapist to choose, email us at email@example.com and we will guide you in selecting the right fit for you.
 If you are a returning client, you may log in to your client account on our website under your therapist’s bio page and schedule online.

 What are your office hours?

-Our therapists maintain an individual schedule, you can reach out to your therapist here to ask scheduling questions
+Our therapists maintain an individual schedule.
+Locate your therapist and use our forms to ask them scheduling questions directly.

 How long is a session, and how many sessions will I need?

 Each session lasts about 55 minutes, and it is usually most helpful to have one session per week, at least to start with.
 On average, most clients participate in about 8 sessions.
 Some problems take longer to address, and some can be dealt with in a brief consultation.
 Your therapist will discuss with you his/her recommendations for frequency of visits.

 Do you provide therapy for people who aren’t Christian?

 While our therapists are Christians, we whole-heartedly welcome people from all walks of life, beliefs, religious backgrounds or of no religious or spiritual orientation.
 We don’t discriminate against anyone based on who they are, who they believe to be, their opinions, politics, or anything else for that matter.

 Yes.
 Anything you may talk about in your therapy session will be kept confidential between you and your therapist.
 We will not disclose any information about you without your written consent.
 HIPPAA allows for your therapist and other health care providers to communicate with each other.
 If you need records released, you must sign a “release of Information” form for your therapist to talk about you, your child, or your records to anyone else.